 Use inventory management software

 Dead stock is an inventory management issue, so implementing specialized software deals with this and other related problems.
 Inventory management software like ecomdash tracks your products for you, digitally and without human error, then compiles all the relevant data and analytics you need to make better business decisions.

 The software can also alert you when a product’s demand is waning, so you don’t reorder too much.
-Furthermore, you’ll be able to better identify shopping trends and customer preferences, putting you in a better position when choosing which products to sell.
+Furthermore, you’ll be able to better identify shopping trends and customer preferences with inventory reports, putting you in a better position when choosing which products to sell.

 You can also set up alerts for time-sensitive products to change up your sales strategy before it’s too late.
 Moreover, you can see in no uncertain terms how much storage fees for individual items cost, so you calculate the best solutions down to a cent.
 As software built to solve inventory management problems, there’s plenty of solutions to choose from.